 Statement on Equal Educational Opportunity

 The University of Texas at Austin is committed to an educational and working environment that provides equal opportunity to all members of the University community.
 In accordance with federal and state law, the University prohibits unlawful discrimination, including harassment, on the basis of race; color; religion; national origin; gender, including sexual harassment; age; disability; citizenship; and veteran status.
 Discrimination on the basis of sexual orientation, gender identity, and gender expression is also prohibited pursuant to University policy.
-Any member of the University community who feels he or she has been subject to discrimination, harassment, or retaliation should contact the Office of Institutional Equity in person at NOA 4.302, Austin TX 78713; via e-mail at firstname.lastname@example.org; or by phone at (512) 471-1849.
+Any member of the University community who feels he or she has been subject to discrimination, harassment, or retaliation should contact the Office for Inclusion and Equity in person at NOA 4.302, Austin TX 78712; via e-mail at firstname.lastname@example.org; or by phone at (512) 471-1849.

 The University of Texas at Austin